AnnaMnesia/AnnaMast/README.md

 ## Hi there, <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

-### I'm Anna, a Full Stack Developer!
+### I'm Anna!

-#### Driven Fullstack Developer with expertise in JavaScript, specialising in React.
-My background in marketing enhances my ability to design intuitive user interfaces and effectively communicate product value.
-Experienced in developing REST APIs, I am eager to contribute to innovative teams in dynamic organisations.
-Committed to continuous improvement and dedicated to driving success in collaborative environments.
+#### I’m a skilled Full Stack Developer with a passion for solving complex problems and delivering high-quality solutions.
+With expertise in front-end technologies like JavaScript, React, Next.js, HTML/CSS and back-end technologies such as Node.js, Python, MongoDB and more, I’ve successfully contributed to multiple projects, collaborating seamlessly with teams to meet deadlines and exceed expectations.

+#### Known for my attention to detail, technical expertise, and proactive mindset, I thrive in dynamic environments where I can innovate and make an impact.
+#### Let’s connect to explore how I can bring value to your team!

 <hr>